-902. Nevada Plaintiffs incorporate by reference paragraphs 1-299 as if set forth herein.

-- 903. Syngenta owed its stakeholders, including Nevada Plaintiffs, a duty to use at least reasonable care in the timing, scope, and terms under which it commercialized MIR162. - 904.
+- 1172.
+Montana Plaintiffs incorporate by reference paragraphs 1-299 as if set forth herein. - 1173.
+Syngenta owed its stakeholders, including Montana Plaintiffs, a duty to use at least reasonable care in the timing, scope, and terms under which it commercialized MIR162. - 1174.
 Syngenta breached its duty by acts and omissions including but not limited to: - a.
-Prematurely commercializing Viptera and Duracade on a widespread basis without reasonable or adequate safeguards; - b.
+Prematurely commercializing Viptera and/or Duracade on a widespread basis without reasonable or adequate safeguards; - b.
 Instituting a careless and ineffective stewardship program; - c.
 Failing to enforce or effectively monitor its stewardship program; - d.
 Selling Viptera and/or Duracade to thousands of corn farmers with knowledge that they lacked the mechanisms, experience, ability, and/or competence to effectively isolate or channel those products; - e.
 Failing to adequately warn and instruct farmers on the dangers of contamination by MIR162 and at least the substantial risks that growing Viptera and/or Duracade would lead to loss of the Chinese market; - f.
 Distributing misleading information about the importance of the Chinese market; and - g.
-Distributing misleading information regarding the timing of China's approval of Viptera and/or Duracade. - 905.
-Syngenta's negligence proximately caused harm to Nevada Plaintiffs including damaged corn and reduced corn prices. - 906.
-Nevada Plaintiffs are thus entitled to an award of compensatory damages and preand post-judgment interest.
+Distributing misleading information regarding the timing of China's approval of Viptera and/or Duracade. - 1175.
+Syngenta's negligence directly and proximately caused harm to Montana Plaintiffs.
+These damages include but are not limited to damaged corn crops and reduced corn prices based on the inability to sell corn to the Chinese market. - 1176.
+Montana Plaintiffs are thus entitled to an award of compensatory damages and preand post-judgment interest.